blacklightpy/vaultofknowledge/World Building/Science and Engineering/Physics/Optics/Photography/Polarising Filter.md

 - Warm Filter: Good for shooting hazy scenes.
 Adds a subtle yellow or reddish tone, cutting through the haze to create clearer photos with a natural appearance.
 - Neutral Filter: They produce a slightly cooler tone.
 They let you maintain colour fidelity while still highlighting the natural colours of the scene.

+## When to not use polarising filters
+- When you want to highlight wet surfaces or reflections
+- When in low-light, since they reduce light by about two to three f-stops.
+-